Free Consultation

-In Wisconsin, a disorderly conduct charge is a Class B misdemeanor and carries a maximum penalty of 90 days in jail, a $1000 fine, or both.
-If your arrest is a result of unlawful assembly, this is a Class A misdemeanor and it comes with a maximum penalty of 9 months in jail, a $10,000 fine or both.
+In Wisconsin, a disorderly conduct charge is a Class B misdemeanor and carries a maximum penalty of 90 days in jail, a $1,000 fine, or both.
+If your arrest is associated with unlawful assembly, this is a Class A misdemeanor with a maximum penalty of 9 months in jail, a $10,000 fine, or both.

-As a forfeiture violation, a disorderly conduct citation comes with an extra fine, but possibly no jail time.
-While you may think “just a ticket” is no big deal, these citations will show up in background checks throughout your life.
+If your disorderly conduct is classified as a forfeiture, you may be required to pay a fine without needing to serve jail time.
+While you may think “just a ticket” is no big deal, these citations will show up in background checks and could have a serious impact on your life.
 Prosecutors have the discretion to charge your case as criminal or as a forfeiture based on the circumstances of your case.
-Grieve Law attorneys have had great success getting these citations dismissed.
+Whether your case is a misdemeanor or a forfeiture, Grieve Law attorneys have had great success getting disorderly conduct charges reduced and dismissed.

 Disorderly Conduct in Madison